Culsans: Foreign equivalents

-Pfiffig, drawing on Goetze, sees the name Culśanś as having an etymological root that means “watch, see or keep an eye on”.
+Ambros Josef Pfiffig, drawing on Goetze, sees the name Culśanś as having an etymological root that means “watch, see or keep an eye on”.
 He considers Culśanś as related to the Umbrian Spector and possibly to other double-faced watchmen gods coming from Babylonia, though he does point out that no two equivalent gods are exactly alike.
 Simon argues that the iconography for two-faced deities originally came from the East during the Archaic period, perhaps via cauldron protomes.
 Maggiani sees a parallel between Culśanś and the Greek deity, Argos, whom Hera placed as a watchful guardian over Io after she had been turned into a cow.
 He is often depicted as a creature with many eyes, but he can also be rendered with two faces.
 Maggiani sees this two-headed, sleepless watchman as a possible parallel to Culśanś.